kevelyn1/QGIS-Intro/_posts/qgis/2020-08-09-working-with-attributes.md

 ### 2. Steps to work with attributes
 #### 2.1.
 Identifying single objects on the map
-1. Locate the span <style="font-family:Consolas; color:#AF1B03">ne_10m_populated_places_simple.shp</span> file in the QGIS Browser drag it to the map view.
+1. Locate the span <style="font-family:Consolas;color:#AF1B03">ne_10m_populated_places_simple.shp</span> file in the QGIS Browser drag it to the map view.
 Save your project with a suitable name to your working folder.
 >**Tip** :smirk:
 >
 *You can add files also directly from zip-file without extracting them if you expand the zip file in the Browser and drag shp-file to the map view*